TechRoanoke/GopDataTrustClient/README.md

 GopDataTrustClient
 ==================

-A C# client for GOP DataTrust
+A portable C# client library for GOP DataTrust.
+See https://lincoln.gopdatatrust.com/v2/docs/ for description of the DataTrust server and API.